How Can We Help?

 We’re Here to Help!

 If you are interested in any information regarding our Drug Tests here at 12 Panel Now, please feel free to reach out to us directly!
 We provide Drug Testing Cups in Bulk as well as for Single Use.
 Though our most popular Drug Test is the 12 Panel Drug Test, we do provide a variety of others; testing for a range of substances.
-In an effort to spread awareness and keep our customers informed, we provide a Weekly Blog every Tuesday!
+In an effort to spread awareness and keep our customers informed, check out our Weekly Blog!